bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 - Public interface methods must:
 	-  be documented with a description for the method
-	- have documentation of the parameters and return types Interfaces must also be documented to provide a description of the purpose of the interface
+	- have documentation of the parameters and return types

+- Interfaces must also be documented to provide a description of the purpose of the interface

 #### Implementations
-Inmplementations are classes that define behavior for a given contract/interface.
+Implementations are classes that define behavior for a given contract/interface.
 Classes can directly or indirectly - extending an existing implementation - implement  an interface.

 - The naming conventions for interfaces also apply for implementations.